-The Symphony has a contract with the current Artistic Director through June 30, 2026.
-Subsequent to year end, the Symphony entered into a contract with a new President and CEO through July 31, 2026.
-Additionally, the Symphony has contracts and agreements with various artists and a concert hall for performances during the fiscal year ending June 30, 2024.
+The Symphony has a contract with the current Artistic Director through June 30, 2026 and the President and CEO through July 31, 2026.
+Additionally, the Symphony has contracts and agreements with various artists and a concert hall for performances during the fiscal year ending June 30, 2025.